-If the enrolling parent or guardian indicates that there is a court order affecting the parental relationship of the child, notation of this should be made on the Student Information Form.
-Any documentation affecting the parent/child relationship needs to be sent to the Office of Legal Services for interpretation.
+If the enrolling parent or guardian indicates that there is a court order affecting the parental relationship of the child, documentation should be on file.
+All documentation affecting the parent/child relationship needs to be sent to the Office of Legal Services for interpretation.
 Keep a copy of the court order on file at the school.